 ASSISTANT RACE DIRECTOR: Dan "Mags" Muguira

 BIO: Dan Muguira is a former US Marine who deployed to the highly contested Sunni Triangle in Iraq, where he received a Purple Heart for wounds received in 2005.
-Dan has since earned his bachelors degree from Boise State University, and continues to serve the community as a Boise Police Officer where he is a member of the BPD SWAT Team.
+Dan has since earned his bachelors degree from Boise State University, and loves getting his family outdoors and active.
 He enjoys short shorts, vintage Ford Broncos, and loves to bow hunt everything.

 RACE ADMINISTRATOR: Kacey Nelson